Estimate Time6 min

 In the past decade, though, governments around the world have reconsidered the impacts of what is known as free trade and have adopted policies intended to benefit domestic industries by raising the cost of competing imported products.
 According to the International Monetary Fund, the number of new tariffs imposed by countries worldwide rose from a historic low of 239 in 2012 to 2,845 in 2023.

-The US government has a long history of using protective tariffs to benefit US industries.
+Tariffs fell out of favor from the middle of the 20th century until fairly recently, but the US government has a long history of using protective tariffs to benefit US industries.
 As early as 1789, a tariff on foreign sugar was imposed and tariffs on many other foreign products followed.
 In 2018, the US placed tariffs on $360 billion worth of imports from China in response to that country’s policies, which included pressuring US companies to give up their rights to their own intellectual property as a condition of doing business in China.
-Those tariffs are mostly still in place and this year, additional tariffs were applied to another $18 billion worth of Chinese products, including steel and aluminum, semiconductors, and electric vehicles.
-In some cases, the latest round of tariffs has raised the tax rate on Chinese imports to as high as 100%.
+Those tariffs are mostly still in place and last year, additional tariffs—some as high as 100%—were applied to another $18 billion worth of Chinese products, including steel and aluminum, semiconductors, and electric vehicles.

 Source: US Census Bureau, Historical Statistics of the United States: Colonial Times to 1970, Part II; US International Trade Commission, “US imports for consumption, duties collected, and ratio of duties to values, 1891–2023 (Table 1)”; Tax Foundation calculations.